What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: The dataset construction pipeline

 \section{The dataset construction pipeline}

-We provide more details about the semi-automated dataset creation process: the full list of models involved, and the prompts used for the automated part of model name identification.
-The full dataset and more details will be published for future use in the final version of this project.
+We provide more details about the semi-automated dataset creation process, including the full list of model names, and the prompts and parameters for the automated part of model name identification.